pashioya/spring-song-manager/README.md

     - The entities are related as follows
     - Artist has many albums (Many to Many)
     - Album has many songs (One to many)
-    - Album has many Arists (Many to Many)
+    - Album has many Artists (Many to Many)
     - Song has one album
-    - You cannot create songs without a album to be associated with
+    - You cannot create songs without an album to be associated with
     - you cannot create an album without an artist to be associated with
-    - Artists can be created on its own, and with a album to be associated with
+    - Artists can be created on its own, and with an album to be associated with
 - Explanation of the profiles
   - We have 4 profiles
     - springData